-The fee of f{31} 10s. may be paid in two annual instalments of f{15} 15s. at the beginning of each session.
-If desired, these sessional payments may be made in three terminal instalments of f{6} 6s. each.
+The fee of £31 10s. may be paid in two annual instalments of £15 15s. at the beginning of each session.
+If desired, these sessional payments may be made in three terminal instalments of £6 6s. each.

-If the student is advised by his Adviser of Studies to spread the course over three sessions instead of two no additional fee in respect of the third session will be charged, once the Composition Fee of f{31} 10s. has been paid.
+If the student is advised by his Adviser of Studies to spread the course over three sessions instead of two no additional fee in respect of the third session will be charged, once the Composition Fee of $\pm 31$ ros. has been paid.

-Students taking Diplomas are required to register as Internal Students of the University, and this, in the case of non-matriculated students, necessitates the payment of a University Registration fee of ± 3 3s.
-Students taking Certificates are required to register as Associate Students
+\\Students taking Diplomas are required to register as Internal Students of the University, and this, in the case of non-matriculated students, necessitates the payment of a University Registration fee of $\frac{4}{53}$ 3s.

 Students taking Certificates are required to register as Associate Students of the University and this, in the case of non-matriculated students, necessitates the payment of a University Registration fee of 10s.
-6d.

-If the course for the Čertificate in Social Science only is taken in one year a fee of f{31} ros. must be paid, or three terminal instalments of f{11} rrs. each; but if the course for the Certificate and the Diploma is taken in three consecutive years a Composition Fee of f{84} may be paid in three annual instalments of f{28} each (or with terminal payments as above).
+\If the course for the Certificate in Social Science only is taken in one year a fee of $\pm 31$ 105. must be paid, or three terminal instalments of $\pm 11$ 115. each; but if the course for the Certificate and the Diploma is taken in three consecutive years a Composition Fee of $\pm 81$ 185. may be paid in three annual instalments of $\pm 27$ 65. each (or with terminal payments as above).

-[†]The fee covers the intercollegiate courses provided at University College, King s College, Bedford College for Women and the London Day Training College.
+The fee covers the intercollegiate courses provided at University College, King's College, Bedford College for Women and the London Day Training College.

-[‡]The fee covers the intercollegiate courses provided at University College. §The fee covers the intercollegiate courses provided at King's College.
-If extension to a third session arises through failure at an Examination, however, an additional fee of $\pounds 7$ 178.
+t The fee covers the intercollegiate courses provided at University College.
+The fee covers the intercollegiate courses provided at King's College.
+If extension to a third session arises through failure at an Examination, however, an additional fee of $\pounds 7$ 17s.
 6d. for the third session in which the course, or part of the course, is repeated will be charged.